utdata/icj-project-template/README.md

 - In Visual Studio Code, open your `.bash_profile` file, which is stored in your home user folder.
 You can likely use `code ~/.bash_profile` to open it.
 You should see some stuff the already from other configurations.
   - If your default shell is `zsh`. instead use the file `~/.zshrc`.
 - Point the environment variable to your .json configuration file.
-Use the example below, but your path an file name.
+Use the example below, but with your own path and file name.

 ```
-## Google Auth
+# Google Auth
 export GOOGLE_APPLICATION_CREDENTIALS="/Users/christian/Documents/icj/icj-project-306222d7b682.json"
 ```